Art, Passion, and Education: Art History Professor Crispin Corrado

 What brought you to Rome and JCU?

 I initially planned to be in Rome for one year, while I finished my dissertation.
 I had always wanted to become a curator and had worked in several U.S. museums before coming to Italy.
 Once in Rome, I started to work at the Vatican Museums while completing my dissertation on ancient Roman portraits, and one year led to the next!
 Once I finished the Ph.D., I started teaching and found that I loved it even more than curatorial work.
 I’ve been teaching ever since!
-John Cabot is the most thrilling environment, academically rigorous with an incredible administration and Department of Art History and Studio Art.
+John Cabot is the most thrilling environment, academically rigorous with an incredible administration and Department of Art History.
 The students are fabulous – engaged, kind and curious.
 John Cabot has become my home.

 How did you become interested in archeology?

 When I was a child my parents always read me the Greek myths, the Iliad, and the Odyssey, and my father started teaching me Latin when I was five.
 Growing up in Hyde Park in Chicago, I had access to the Oriental Institute, home to incredible ancient Near Eastern artifacts.
 I knew that I wanted to spend my life studying ancient cultures, and thought I’d focus on Egypt and the Near East until I went to college.
 My very first class was a course on Pompeii, and the rest, as they say, is history!
 I remain very good friends with the professor of that course – she became a mentor, and after all these decades, she is like family.

 Tell us about your fieldwork in Pompeii.